Lohagaon: Religion

-The majority population of the area follows Hinduism with the presence of Sikhs, Muslims, and Christians, which is clearly evident from the presence of Temples, Gurudwara and a few Churches in the area.
+The majority population of the area follows Hinduism with the presence of Sikhs, Muslims, and Christians, which is clearly evident from the presence of many Temples, a Gurudwara and a few Churches in the area.

 There are many temples in Lohagaon with the most notable ones being the Shree Sant Tukaram Temple (in the heart of Lohagaon) and the Khandoba Temple (on top of the Khandoba Mal) and many others.
-Lohagaon also has dozens of local smaller temples which are lesser known about.
+Lohagaon also has dozens of smaller local temples.

 Literacy

 The literacy rate of Lohagaon was 91.34% according to the Indian Census of 2011, which is much higher than both the state and the national average.
 The male literacy stood at 94.73% while female literacy rate stood at a little less, at 87.34%.

 Sex ratio

 The sex ratio stood at 856, which is much lower than the State Average of 929.
 Whereas, the child sex ratio was higher than the state average of 894, and stood at 912.

-Children under the age of 7 years comprised over 12.27% of the population of Lohagaon in 2011.
+Children under the age of seven years made up over 12.27% of the population of Lohagaon in 2011.